Plum cake: United States

-During colonial times before the American Revolution "Muster" cakes were baked in great number for the men summoned by British troops for military Training.
+During colonial times before the American Revolution, "Muster" cakes were baked in great number for the men summoned by British troops for military training.
 Following the American Revolution women would bake these cakes in vast quantities to motivate the men to attend town meetings and elections.
 Thus it became known as "election cake".
-It was prepared with currants, raisins, molasses and spices, with the addition of brandy in the recipe occurring later.
+It was prepared with currants, raisins, molasses, and spices, with the addition of brandy in the recipe occurring later.
 Election cakes were typically leavened with yeast.
 In New England, large election cakes weighing around 12 lb would traditionally be served while people waited for election results.
 It has been stated that the first published election cake recipe appeared in 1796 in American Cookery.

 Plum cake recipes in the fruitcake style appeared in early cookbooks in the Southern United States, and did not actually call for plums.
 After 1830 plum cake was often referred to as fruit cake or black cake.
-In 1885, in a description of plum cake that sounds like plum pudding, it was described as "mucilaginous" – a solid, dark-colored, thick cake with copious amounts of plums, gritty notes from raisins.
+In 1885, in a description of plum cake that sounds like plum pudding, it was described as "mucilaginous" (gluey) – a solid, dark-colored, thick cake with copious amounts of plums, gritty notes from raisins.